is now available! Read about the new features and fixes from November.

 Extract Method

-Select the source code you'd like to extract and then click on the lightbulb in the gutter or press (⌘.
+Select the source code you'd like to extract and then select the light bulb in the gutter or press (⌘.
 (Windows, Linux Ctrl+.)) to see available refactorings.
 Source code fragments can be extracted into a new method, or into a new function at various different scopes.
-During the extract refactoring, you will be prompted to provide a meaningful name.
+During the extract refactoring, you are prompted to provide a meaningful name.

 Extract Variable